 The name of this Italian grape translates to “little sweet one,” but it’s a bit of a misnomer.
 “Sweet,” in this case, might actually mean something more like “cute.”
 Dolcetto comes from the northwestern Italian region of Piemonte, which is also home to famous wines like Barolo and Barbaresco.
 It has a darker color than Pinot Noir but is similarly smooth with light tannins and a bright palate full of berry flavors and violets.
 Pair Dolcetto with richer fish dishes like tuna, salmon, and catfish or grilled vegetables and beef stew.

 This grape is easy to confuse with its better known Cabernet Sauvignon, but they are quite different.
 Cabernet Franc is leaner than Cabernet Sauvignon with less tannin.
 It has dark fruit flavors like blackberry and plum and can also have tobacco, smoke, and green pepper notes.
 Cabernet Franc goes really well dish dishes that complement that green flavor like asparagus, green chiles, or lamb with mint.
-Cabernet Franc is normally a bit fuller and more rugged than Pinot Noir but works well with similar dishes and might appeal to those who enjoy stronger Pinots.
+Cabernet Franc is normally a bit fuller and more rugged than Pinot Noir but works well with similar dishes and is a wine similar to Pinot Noir.
+Those who love Pinots will enjoy the Cabernet Franc.